terraform-ibm-modules/terraform-ibm-cloudability-onboarding/README.md

 [![Renovate enabled](https://img.shields.io/badge/renovate-enabled-brightgreen.svg)](https://renovatebot.com/)
 [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release)

-This Deployable Architecture will fully onboard a standard IBM Cloud account or an entire IBM Cloud enterprise to Apptio Cloudability.
+This Deployable Architecture will fully onboard a standard IBM Cloud account or an entire IBM Cloud enterprise to IBM Cloudability.
 The DA performs the following actions:

 - Creates an encrypted COS bucket to store billing reports
 - Enables daily Billing Report exports to the COS Bucket
 - Grants Cloudability access to read the billing reports from the bucket for ingestion
     - *If the account is an enterprise*: Grants cloudability access to read the list of child accounts in the enterprise
     - Cloudability access is controlled in a custom role so only the minimum access is given.
-- Adds the IBM Cloud account/enterprise to Apptio Cloudability
+- Adds the IBM Cloud account/enterprise to IBM Cloudability

 :exclamation: **Important:** This Deployable Architecture solutions is not intended to be called by other modules because it contains a provider configuration and is therefor not compatible with the `for_each`, `count`, and `depends_on` arguments.
 For more information see [Providers Within Modules](https://developer.hashicorp.com/terraform/language/modules/develop/providers)